Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks: Experiments

 \subsection{Training Setup}

 \para{Architectures and training configurations.} We adopt {two} state-of-the-art neural network architectures, including {\em DenseNet}~\citep{huang2016densely} and {\em Wide ResNet}~\citep{wide}.
 For DenseNet, our model follows the same setup as in ~\citep{huang2016densely}, with depth $L=100$, growth rate $k=12$ (Dense-BC) and dropout rate 0.
 In addition, we evaluate the method on a Wide ResNet, with depth $28$, width 10 (WRN-28-10) and dropout rate 0.
-Furthermore, in Appendix~\ref{appendix::suppresults}, we provide additional experimental results on another Wide ResNet with depth 40, width 4 (WRN-40-4).
 The hyper-parameters of neural networks are set identical to the original Wide ResNet~\citep{wide} and DenseNet~\citep{huang2016densely} implementations.
 All neural networks are trained with stochastic gradient descent with Nesterov momentum~\citep{duchi2011adaptive,kingma2014adam}.
 Specifically, we train Dense-BC for 300 epochs with batch size 64 and momentum 0.9; and Wide ResNet for 200 epochs with batch size 128 and momentum 0.9.
 The learning rate starts at 0.1, and is dropped by a factor of 10 at $50\%$ and $75\%$ of the training progress, respectively.

-\para{Accuracy.} Each neural network architecture is trained on CIFAR-10 (C-10) and CIFAR-100 (C-100) datasets~\citep{cifar}, respectively.
+\para{Accuracy of pre-trained networks.} Each neural network architecture is trained on CIFAR-10 (C-10) and CIFAR-100 (C-100) datasets~\citep{cifar}, respectively.
 CIFAR-10 and CIFAR-100 images are drawn from 10 and 100 classes, respectively.
 Both datasets consist of 50,000 training images and 10,000 test images.
-The test error on CIFAR datasets are summarized in Table~\ref{tab:pre-train-acc}.
+The test error on CIFAR datasets are given in Table~\ref{tab:pre-train-acc}.